linqs/chowdhury-cikm20/README.md

 ensure you have a postgres database with name psl details :  https://linqs-data.soe.ucsc.edu/psl-docs/wikis/psl-wiki-2.1.0.html#UsingPostgreSQLwithPSL

-To run and replicate results:
+To run and replicate results (dataset=BuzzFeed or PolitiFact):

 cd ${dataset}/cli/

 bash run_all.sh

+The ipynb file is a R backend notebook used to run logistic-regression and generate 30-fold dataset which is present in ${dataset}/data